• Home

 Serving Ideas

-White jasmine rice is the classic base, and it’s what I default to.
-The starchy, slightly sticky texture holds up to the saucy chicken better than long-grain rice.
-A few other options that work well:
+White jasmine rice is my go-to because of its classic pairing with the dish.
+Its starchy, slightly sticky texture holds up to the saucy chicken better than its long-grain counterparts.
+Here are a few other options that work well:

 • Brown rice — nuttier, heartier, holds up fine